 |S2||AMST3601 (Compulsory)||Senior American Studies elective unit||Senior unit||Senior unit|

-The fourth year Honours program consists of an American Studies seminar, one other seminar chosen in consultation with the American Studies coordinator, from the American-focused fourth year seminars taught in English, Film Studies, Government and International Relations, and History, and an 18-20,000 word interdisciplinary thesis.
+The fourth-year honours program consists of a compulsory American Studies seminar, one other seminar chosen in consultation with the American Studies coordinator and an 18,000-20,000 word interdisciplinary thesis.

-To qualify for an Honours year in American Studies, you must complete AMST2601 and AMST3601 as well as a further 36 senior credit points.
-Only 18 of these credit points can come from any one Department or Centre.
+To qualify for an honours year in American Studies, you must complete AMST2601 and AMST3601 as well as a further 36 senior credit points and have an average of 70 percent or above.
+Only 24 of these credit points can come from any one department or centre.